JoaoVallePereira/Toothed_Whales_Forag_Tactics/README.md

 DOI:

+### Data is available at ZENODO LINK

 ## Contents

 1. Files and directions
     * 1.1.
-Data and script to reproduce the figures
+Scripts to reproduce the figures
     * 1.2.
 Instructions

 ### 1.1.
 Scripts to reproduce the figures

-- `Setup.R`: This file contains the code to install and load the packages and the functions required to run the figures in `.R`.
+- `Setup.R`: This file contains the code to install and load the packages and the functions required to run the figures in all the following scripts.
 - `Load_Data.R`: This file contains the code to load and clean the data.
 - `Figure2_GenerateBarplots.R`: This file contains the code to generate the bar plots from Figure 2 of the paper.
 - `Figure2_GenerateCircleplot.R`: This file contains the code to generate the circle plot from Figure 2 of the paper.